-As can be seen in Figure one, the Gold Coast rate of deaths by suicide from 2014 to 2018 was above the national rate while Surfers Paradise had the largest rate of deaths by suicide with 19.2.
-Although the age-standardised rate of deaths by suicide identified that Ormeau-Oxenford had the second lowest rate the GCPHN region, the region did have the highest total number of deaths by suicide from 2014 to 2018 as can be seen below in table two.
+As can be seen in Figure 1, the Gold Coast rate of deaths by suicide from 2015 to 2019 was above the national rate while Surfers Paradise had the largest rate of deaths by suicide with 19.2.
+Although the age-standardised rate of deaths by suicide identified that Ormeau-Oxenford had the second lowest rate the GCPHN region, the region did have the highest total number of deaths by suicide from 2014 to 2018 (Table 2).